 Over $10 000 was raised.
 For results see rideforrefuge.org/charity/childfoundation

 For photos of teams see ride-for-refuge-huge-success-due-to-riders-and-sponsors-love-to-help-the-poor.html

-Gerhard and Estelle Reuter make self funded site visit to Slangsruit Primary School and Alexandra High school in Pietermaritzburg, South Africa to visit with Carolyn Burns, the director of Ukulapha.
-They get to visit the nutrition projects and the children that CHILD is sponsoring.
-For more info visit
+Gerhard and Estelle Reuter made a self-funded site visit to Slangsruit Primary School and Alexandra High School in Pietermaritzburg, South Africa to check on the projects CHILD funds with partner Carolyn Burns, the director of Ukulapha.
+They were able to observe the nutrition projects as well as visit the children that CHILD is sponsoring.
+For more info:

-CHILD raises funds for 5 wells in drought stricken Andhra Pradesh India, thanks to some very generus supporters.
+CHILD raised funds for 5 wells in drought stricken Andhra Pradesh, India thanks to some very generous supporters.

-CHILD fundraises to supply high protein nutrition to malnourished children in Palto, Haiti.
-On Pi Day pies for Haiti are baked, sold and people are pied in the face all to raise funds for Medical Mumba bars and Manna Packs for Haiti.
+CHILD fund raised to supply high protein nutrition to malnourished children in Palto, Haiti.
+On Pi Day pies were baked, sold and people are pied in the face all to raise funds for Medical Mumba bars and Manna Packs for Haiti.

 A great crowd of supporters came out to Narayanni's Restaurant to feast on Indian-South African food to raise funds for impoverished children in India and South Africa.